Trucking MC Number

 What is the Purpose of an MC Number?

 Furthermore, it's not just about safety.
 The MC Number also serves to facilitate commerce.
-By having a uniform system of identifying and authorizing carriers, the FMCSA helps streamline the process of interstate transportation, making it easier for carriers to operate across state lines.
+By having a uniform system of identifying and

 How Do You Obtain an MC Number?